front-end-foundations/FlexNav/README.md

 In web development parlance this is akin to what is known as a Single Page Application or "SPA".

-### Aside - Design Patterns
+### Aside - A Review of Design Patterns

-Let's examine the samples in `other/design-patterns` (these are non-trivial examples, you do not need to understand everything, just the basic concepts - static, fragments and SPA - single page application):
+Let's review the samples in `other/design-patterns` (these are non-trivial examples, you do not need to understand everything, just the basic concepts - static, fragments and SPA - single page application):

-- `static/cuisines.html` - uses static HTML pages
+- `static/cuisines.html` - uses separate HTML files
-- `fragments/index-spa-fragments` - a single page application with scrolling
+- `fragments/index-spa-fragments` - a single page application (SPA) with scrolling
 - `spa/index-spa-js.html` - a single page application with JavaScript

 All three approaches are valid and common.

 For pedagogical purposes we have modeled our design after the last one - a single page application with JavaScript.

 Compare our current project with the static version above.